inrazhtet/ArlingtonProbabilisticLinkage/README.md

 #### Problem Statement

 The Department of Human Services in Arlington stores client data of different services in different format and databases.
-With being unable to link all these different client datasets, the department is unable to answer fundamental questions like how many **unique** clients are they serving in a single day?
+As the department is unable to link all these different client datasets, it is unable to answer fundamental questions like how many **unique** clients are they serving in a single day?
 What are the demographics of those clients?

 #### Objective

 Our objective is to demonstrate to the stakeholders that by using probablistic linkage we would be able to

-1. Remove duplicate client information within each data system (a single data system corresponds to certain line of services).
+1. Remove duplicate client information within each data system (a single data system corresponds to a certain line of services).
 2. Link different data system which has not shared any primary and foreign key.

 For objective 1, the internal departmental solution is using exact matching.
+We are hoping to deploy probabilistic linkage to deliver better results.
 For objective 2, we are coming up with a solution for the department.

 #### Team